Factory (trading post): Dutch factorij (c. 1600s)

 Other European powers began to establish factories in the 17th century along the trade routes explored by Portugal and Spain, first the Dutch and then the English.
-They went on to establish in conquered Portuguese feitorias and further enclaves, as they explored the coasts of Africa, Arabia, India, and South East Asia in search of the source of the lucrative spice trade.
+They went on to establish in conquered Portuguese feitorias and further enclaves, encroaching into Portuguese monopoly across the coasts of Africa, Arabia, India, and South East Asia in search of the source of the lucrative spice trade.

 Factories were then established by chartered companies such as the Dutch East India Company (VOC), founded in 1602, and the Dutch West India Company (WIC), founded in 1621.
 These factories provided for the exchange of products among European companies, local populations, and the colonies that often started as a factory with warehouses.
 Usually these factories had larger warehouses to fit the products resulting from the increasing agricultural development of colonies, which were boosted in the New World by the Atlantic slave trade.

 In these factories, the products were checked, weighed, and packaged to prepare for the long sea voyage.
 In particular, spices, cocoa, tea, tobacco, coffee, sugar, porcelain, and fur were well protected against the salty sea air and against deterioration.
 The factor was present as the representative of the trading partners in all matters, reporting to the headquarters and being responsible for the products’ logistics (proper storage and shipping).
 Information took a long time to reach the company headquarters, and this was dependent on an absolute trust.

-Some Dutch factories were located in Cape Town in modern-day South Africa, Mocha in Yemen, Calicut and the Coromandel Coast in southern India, Colombo in Sri Lanka, Ambon in Indonesia, Fort Zeelandia in Taiwan, Canton in southern China, Dejima island in Japan (the only legal point of trade between Japan and the outside world during the Edo Period), and Fort Orange in modern-day Upstate New York in the United States.